T0mebreaker/TP12-Project_First/docs/ARCHITECTURE.md

 The first goal is a zero-infrastructure review build using a small cleaned snapshot (~1.6 MB).
 Adding PostgreSQL or Redis now would create extra failure modes without improving the acceptance-criteria demonstration.

-For cloud release we can choose either:

-1. keep the immutable cleaned snapshot packaged in the backend for maximum demo reliability; or
-2. import the same cleaned tables into PostgreSQL and replace `DatasetRepository` with JPA/repository queries while keeping controllers/DTOs/frontend unchanged.

-Redis would only become useful if the project later has expensive route/provider calls or live data that benefits from caching.

 ## Route geometry boundary